datreeio/datree/examples/README.md

 ## :ambulance: Support
 * If technical issues arise, support will be provided via our [Slack channel](https://bit.ly/3BHwCEG)
-* If you find a bug, open an issue in [our project](https://github.com/datreeio/datree/issues) -- we’ll prioritize it and answer
+* If you find a bug, open an issue in [our project](https://github.com/datreeio/datree/issues) -- we’ll prioritize it and respond